-If you need to increase your event
+If you need to increase your performance units

 Plan downgrades and decreases in reserved volume are processed at the end of your billing period, and remaining volume cannot be refunded.
 For example, if you have a monthly billing period that starts on the 5th of the month, and you decrease your reserved volume on June 20th, then this change will be processed on July 4th.
 Your billing period beginning on July 5th will reflect your new reserved volume.